MarkHershey/Networks_Lab2/demo/README.md

 ## Make demo requests

 -   Please run all following commands at project root directory to make requests.
 -   Please note that you need to replace the `PASTE_YOUR_TOKEN_HERE` in each HTTP header with an actual token you get after signing in.
+(Use IDE's "Change All Occurrences" to change the token at once after you sign in.)

 ## Demo 1.1: User Sign Up